 What Is an X-Ray Tech?

 If you break a bone, chances are your doctor will order an x-ray of the bone in order to see the extent of the break.
 The person who takes that picture of your broken bone is an x-ray tech, also called a radiographer or radiologic technologist.
 Read on to learn more about these professionals' job duties, requirements and economic outlook.
-Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 X-ray techs are medical personnel trained to perform diagnostic imaging of parts of the human body with ionizing radiation.
 The image is produced by applying radiation with an x-ray machine, which creates a negative film.
 These professionals may also perform fluoroscopies: x-ray imaging of human body systems over time, like a TV show.